Sulkyoptimism/JavaCWstyleExample/README.md

 The task is to recreate the logic from a fighting game loading screen, namely street fighter 2.
 This is based off of this codewars example here: https://www.codewars.com/kata/street-fighter-2-character-selection-part-2/python

 The fighters names and info will all be supplied in a CSV file in the repo.
 There is also meant to be an ANSCII representation of the selection screen so as to test out the movement and selection fo the screen.

 **Key things**
   -Loading in information via CSV file, this is going to require learning about loading files specifically CSV files, very easy to find out just google java csv file read.
   -The display screen can be formatted in the same way as was done for AE2.
   -Try not to use String += string, if we are already using strings we should use string.append() or string.concat(string) instead.

 **Task one:**
-  To create a simple fighter class that holds 3 variables, name, from/location, style of fighting.
+  -To create a simple fighter class that holds 3 variables, name, from/location, style of fighting.
-  There should also be methods toString which jsut returns a name formatted for the display table.
+  -There should also be methods toString which jsut returns a name formatted for the display table.
-  getInfo() Which should return all the info on a fighter however you see fit.
+  -getInfo() Which should return all the info on a fighter however you see fit.
-  A bonus would be to be able to visually see which fighter is selected by highlighting the name eg *name*
+  -A bonus would be to be able to visually see which fighter is selected by highlighting the name eg *name*.
-  If a player can be selected, then it stands they must be deselected.
+  -If a player can be selected, then it stands they must be deselected.

  **Task two:**
   Create a display/board/screen class, that holds an array of fighters but omits the top left and top right square of the selection screen.